StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

   );
   ```

-## View the schema of a table
+## View the schema of a Hive table

-You can use one of the following syntaxes to view the schema of a table:
+You can use one of the following syntaxes to view the schema of a Hive table:

 - View schema